Disclaimer: Partnerships & affiliate links help us create better content. Learn how.

 What is WireGuard?

-In their own words, “WireGuard is an extremely simple yet fast and modern VPN that utilizes state-of-the-art cryptography.
+“WireGuard is an extremely simple yet fast and modern VPN that utilizes state-of-the-art cryptography.
 It aims to be faster, simpler, leaner, and more useful than IPsec, while avoiding the massive headache.
 It intends to be considerably more performant than OpenVPN.”

 What is OpenVPN?

-Like Wireguard, OpenVPN is also free, open-source software that’s available under the GNU license.
+Like Wireguard, OpenVPN is free, open-source software that’s available under the GNU license.
 OpenVPN works by using the OpenSSL library for encryption and authentication, and it can use either UDP (User Datagram Protocol) or TCP (Transmission Control Protocol) to transmit data from your device to a VPN server.

 It might be slightly dated compared to newer protocols, but it’s a tried and tested method that’s undeniably the most popular option by a wide margin.
 Compared to WireGuard, it’s also more privacy-friendly and is supported by a greater number of VPNs today.
-How long this will remain true will depend on time.

-For many users, there’s only one column that really matters – and that’s their speed.
+For many users, there’s only one feature that really matters – and that’s speed.
 Connection speeds are incredibly important for any VPN, especially as data is being funneled to and from their servers before reaching your device.
 For the user, slower speeds mean more lag and buffering while waiting for services to load, with downloads definitely taking a lot longer.